-It is critical that everyone prepare for an emergency.
+It’s critical that everyone know the following simple steps to prepare for an emergency.
 Disasters or hazards can happen in most communities several times during a lifetime.
 Traveling may increases the risk of going into hazardous areas, as well.

 In February 2003, Ready, a national public service advertising campaign was designed by the Federal Emergency Management Agency, or FEMA.
 The main purpose of the campaign is “to educate and empower Americans to prepare for and respond to emergencies including natural and man-made disasters.”